raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 * Disable Delayed ACK at the receiver.
 This is not great,
 because it results in less efficient use of the network.

+* Adding padding data to fill the segment.
+This is not great, because it uses additional bandwidth.

 * Use a networking API that lets the receiver signal to the TCP implementation that the receiver has received and processed a client